 Online Maths Activities

-We make a lot of use of online maths games and activities in school.
-As well as the Purplemash website, for which your child's teacher should have assigned him/her unique log in details, some of the other links below are our most popular.
+We make a lot of use of online maths games and activities in school, some of the other links below are our most popular.

 Why not try some of them out and let us know what you think…?

 Why should I play maths games with my child?

 Children make progress best as mathematicians when they regularly repeat skills and practise them until they become embedded.
 This can be quite a long process sometimes, and so the use of the context of an exciting game or interesting activity can be highly motivating.
 In our experience, our children learn best when they are having fun and that's what games are for!

 Internet-based Activities relating to Number and Place Value

 Internet-based Games relating to Times Tables Practice

 Some of these websites will display a message indicating that they are for evaluation use.
 Whilst the watermark may be slightly inconvenient, we have deemed the content of the activity appropriate for use with your child.